Many Words for Heat, Many Words for Hate | Amitava Kumar | Granta

 Amitava Kumar

-Amitava Kumar is a writer and journalist who has published several works of non-fiction and three novels.
-His most recent title is The Blue Book.
-Kumar’s writing has appeared in the New York Times, Harper’s, Guernica, the Nation and several other publications, He has been awarded a Guggenheim Fellowship and residencies from Yaddo, MacDowell and the Lannan Foundation.
+Amitava Kumar is a writer and journalist who has published several works of non-fiction and four novels.
+His most recent title is My Beloved Life.
+Kumar’s writing has appeared in the New York Times, Harper’s, Guernica, the Nation and several other publications.
+A past Guggenheim Fellow, he is currently a Cullman Center Fellow at the New York Public Library.

 More about the author →